 Can you share 5 of your favorite profiles to follow on instagram?

-Here are five of my favorite accounts to follow now if you love cannabis-infused food and drinks!
+Here are 5 of my favorite accounts to follow now if you love cannabis-infused food and drinks!

 Monica Lo is a pioneer in the culinary cannabis space as well as a master at using the sous vide method to create delicious cannabis-infused recipes from an Asian American kitchen.
 Her page also includes stunning food photography, which she captures on her own.
 Be sure to follow Monica if you’re looking for some inspiration!

-Rachel Burkons is another pioneer in the culinary cannabis space as well as my co-host for our monthly IG Live show, The Herb & Smoke Show.
+Rachel Burkons is another pioneer in the culinary cannabis space.
+She’s also my co-host for our monthly IG Live show, The Herb & Smoke Show.
 Rachel also comes from a long history of working in the beverage space.
 We have a lot of fun mixing up drinks together.
-She’s also hilarious, so I think you’ll enjoy her IG Reels.
+She’s also hilarious.
+So I think you’ll enjoy her IG Reels.

-Chef Haejin Chun of Big Bad Wolf is one of the coolest chefs around.
-I was lucky enough to collaborate with her on a few dinners before the COVID 19 pandemic hit last year, and just love how real she is on IG.
+Chef Haejin Chun, of Big Bad Wolf, is one of the coolest chefs around.
+I was lucky enough to collaborate with her on a few dinners before the COVID pandemic hit.
+I just love how real she is on IG.
 Her food is also amazing!
 Be sure to keep an eye out for her weekly IG Show on @Herb every Tuesday.

-I was recently introduced to Chef Amanda Jackson after she attended one of my cannabis mixology classes to celebrate the launch of Cannabis Drinks.
+I was recently introduced to Chef Amanda Jackson when she attended one of my cannabis mixology classes.
 I love her Instagram page!
-She is a very talented chef based in Los Angeles and features some delicious recipes as well as her favorite cannabis products.
-Her food photos will make you hungry.
+She is a very talented chef based in Los Angeles.
+Her feed features delicious recipes as well as her favorite cannabis products.
+And her food photos will make you hungry.

 I came across Chef Wendy Zeng’s IG page after she won @elevatejane’s “Elevated Eight” cooking competition.
-Wendy makes some beautiful infused cuisine using fresh ingredients from her impressive urban garden.
-She was also just featured in Discovery’s Chopped 420 cooking show.
+Wendy makes some beautiful infused cuisine—using fresh ingredients from her urban garden.
+She was also featured in Discovery’s Chopped 420 cooking show.
 Be sure to tune in and witness her culinary talents first hand.